 Sclerotinia sclerotiorum can also infect lower leaves and stems, causing symptoms similar to those of S. minor.
 In addition, S. sclerotiorum has an aerial spore that can infect any of the upper leaves.
 Spores usually infect damaged or senescent tissue when the weather is cool and moist.
 Infection results in a watery, soft rot that is accompanied by white mycelial growth and formation of sclerotia.
 Sclerotinia sclerotiorum forms sclerotia that are larger (0.25–0.50 inch) than those of S. minor.

-Avoid overly wet soils by keeping the bed surface as dry as possible with careful irrigation.
-Level land to provide even distribution of water and assure good drainage with beds as high as possible.
-Collecting and removing infected plants, though costly and time consuming, can effectively reduce inoculum in the field.
 Cultural practices are not as helpful for controlling lettuce drop caused by S. sclerotiorum because the primary inoculum is windborne spores.
-It also has an extremely broad host range.
+This species also has an extremely broad host range.

 UC IPM Pest Management Guidelines: Lettuce